annexare/Countries/README.md

 Lists are available in JSON, CSV and SQL formats.
 Also, contains separate JSON files with additional country **Emoji** flags data.

+## Version 3.0: Breaking changes

+Version 3 comes with some data structure changes.
+Also, it was completely reworked with TypeScript, ESM exports and Turborepo file structure.

 ## Version 2.0: Breaking changes

 This version changes a lot in the data structures, and placement of the files.